Akokisa: Language

+The earliest documentation of the Akokisa dialect occurred in August 1721, when Jean Béranger recorded a 45 word vocabulary list from Akokisas on Galveston Bay.
+Ethnologist John R. Swanton identified this list as Akokisa, and integrated it into the Bureau of American Ethnology's 1932 A Dictionary of the Atakapa Language.
 Sibley also reported that they had their own language "peculiar to themselves" and used sign language to communicate with other Indians (also reported for other peoples in eastern Texas).
 He did not connect them with the Atakapa.